Modelling two-dimensional droplet rebound off deep fluid baths: Results

+Figure~\ref{fig: Energy Plots (t,E) } demonstrates the transfer and decay of energy in the system in both the solid and deformable rebound cases.
+We can write the energy balance as

+where $E_{\text{tot}}$ denotes the total energy of the system, which at the start of impact is stored entirely in the kinetic energy of the droplet $ K\!E_{\text{drop}}$. $E_{\text{wave}}$ is the energy within the bath's wave field and $E_{\text{osc}}$ is the energy within the oscillations in the droplet.

+Once impact begins energy is transferred to the free surface motion and (for deformable drops) to droplet deformation.
+The effect of drop deformation on the overall dynamics is clear: deformation lessens the energy transferred into the waves of the bath, instead transferring energy to the oscillations within the droplet.
+Some of the droplet energy is returned in a rebounding effect and contributes to the upwards velocity of the droplet, increasing its kinetic energy relative to the solid case.
+This results in the higher exit velocity seen in the deformable case despite a lower final total energy.
+The effect of viscous damping is seen through the loss of total energy which is enhanced in the deformable drop case.
+The Ohnesorge number appears naturally as a decay constant, with a typical decay over a capillary timescale of $\exp{(-2\pi Oh)} \approx 0.95$, matching qualitatively the computational results.

-From Figure~\ref{fig: Energy Plots (t,E) }, we can observe the drop oscillation energy is small, which suggests deformation of the droplet is equally small.
-Through investigating both the values of the Fourier coefficients of the drop's surface ($c_n$), and the overall shape profile of the droplet over time, we may gauge how much deformation the droplet experiences.
-Fig \ref{fig: Droplet Deformations}(a) illustrates normalised modes $c_n/R_0$, and it is easy to see that the second mode is the largest to be excited, and even after detachment remains the largest amplitude oscillation.
-In contrast, after $n=6$ the modes have negligible effect on the overall behaviour post impact.
+While the drop oscillation energy is small we may investigate the deformation with both the values of the Fourier coefficients of the drop's surface ($c_n$), and the overall shape profile of the droplet over time.
+Fig \ref{fig: Droplet Deformations}(a) illustrates normalised modes $c_n/R_0$, (where $n=2,\ldots, 32$) and it is clear that the second mode is the largest to be excited, and after detachment remains the main component of the oscillation.
+In contrast, for $n>6$ the modes have negligible effect on the overall behaviour post impact.
 They are however all excited at first contact, and we see this spike downwards as the southern half of the droplet essentially tries to `flatten' out as the lubrication layer initially spreads out.
 We see this in Figure~\ref{fig: Droplet Deformations}(b), where the south pole is deformed just before the north pole.
 Interestingly in this plot it is even possible to see the surface waves ripple around the droplet as they are excited at the equator and then at the north pole.
-Again in post impact we see the droplet continue to oscillate with period $t_\sigma$.
+Again, post impact we see the droplet continue to oscillate with period $t_\sigma$.